anakin004/MIPS-Processor/README.md

-Mips proccessor simulated in c
+Mips proccessor simulated in C